-<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > Dialog: Function-Block: Motion-Path |
+<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > Dialog: Function-Block: Motion-Path |

-When the Data-Type at the input-connector to the Motion-Path FB have:
+When the data-type at the input-connector is:

-See more Data-Type and Motion-Points
+See more: Data-Type and Motion-Points

 ![]() |

-To distribute Motion-Points (when # Motion-Points > 1) over a range (length) that is less than the full-range (total-length) of the sketch-path.
+Phase Range / Linear Range distribute Motion-Points (when # Motion-Points > 1) over a range (length) that is different to the total-length of the sketch-path. |

 ||